-Your cockatiel makes not only the melody but noises to communicate with you.
+Your cockatiel makes not only the melody but noises like human whistling to communicate with you.
 You should inspect why your cockatiel is squawking, just as you would examine why the dog is barking, especially if it appears worried.
 Is there a cat outside the window?
 Is anything out of place in its cage?

 It’s all about getting their attention, even the name of it.
 It’s there for them to use if they’re sad, lonely, scared, or otherwise unhappy.
 Cockatiels are naturally sociable beings, thus they may screech to alert other birds to a predator in the area or to notify them about any additional problems they may be having.

-So, what does it indicate when your cockatiel screams or trying to imitate human speech sounds?
+So, what does it indicate when your cockatiel screams or tries to imitate human speech sounds?
 We have no idea — that’s up to you to figure out.
 However, as you get to know your bird better, you should be able to identify what upsets them.